omarHus/omarHus.github.io/_posts/2019-03-31-GearBoxDesign.md

 <center><img src="/assets/images/goodman.png" alt="Portrait" style="width:40%"></center>
 <center><h3>Modified Goodman Criterion</h3></center>

 The main requirement is that the tortional deflection or angle of twist of the shaft not exceed 0.08 &deg;/ft.
 By increasing the diameter of the shaft the moment of inertia is increased, which increases the resistance to twisting induced by the tortional loads on the shaft.
+Basically, having a chubbier shaft prevents the shaft from twisting too much and ultimately failing.